 - Old champion kits — pre-rework versions of every champion in the mode's roster

-- Original Rune system — the pre-2017 rune pages and mastery talent trees, not current Runes Reforged
+- Original Rune system and masteries — the pre-2017 rune pages and mastery talent trees, not current Runes Reforged; you set them up before you queue, and mastery pages fully unlock at Classic Level 4

-- Summoner leveling 1–30 — a separate progression track inside the mode, independent of your live account level
+- Classic Level progression — a separate leveling track inside the mode, independent of your live account, that unlocks runes, masteries, and currency as you play

-- Separate shop — with classic items, including Heart of Gold, Deathfire Grasp, and Frozen Mallet
+- Separate shop — with classic items, including Heart of Gold, Deathfire Grasp, Frozen Mallet, and Atma's Impaler

 - Original Summoner's Rift map visuals — the old map look, separate from any live-game visual updates